 So, just because a bank’s entry-level account isn’t quite right for you, that doesn’t mean that one of their higher tiers of service won’t be the perfect fit.

 For those trying to figure out whether Wells Fargo vs. Chase business banking is right for you, you’ll want to begin with analyzing the entry-level accounts.
 For both banks, these accounts are meant to serve earlier-stage business owners who aren’t zipping money in and out and across the ocean often.

-As you’ll see when we get to the Wells Fargo Simple Business Checking in a second, Chase Total Business Checking does better in the number of transactions and deposits you get.
-But, for business owners just starting out, the $1,500 account balance could be tricky to maintain, and you don’t want to get hit by fees if you can avoid it.
+As you’ll see when we get to the Wells Fargo Simple Business Checking in a second, Chase Business Complete Banking does better in the number of transactions and deposits you get.
+But, for business owners just starting out, the daily account balance could be tricky to maintain, and you don’t want to get hit by fees if you can avoid it.

 The Wells Fargo Simple Business Checking account is an easy-to-open account, with only a $25 first deposit.
 You’ll be able to take advantage of 50 free transactions per month, and deposit $3,000 worth of cash.
 The account management fee is also great—just $10, which you can waive with a minimum $500 balance (this is considered low, for reference.)

 As for locations, check out this Wells Fargo branch locator.
 The bank is currently in 37 states with 5,500 retail locations and 13,000 ATMs.
 So, you’ll do well to know if they’re local to you—and just how local at that.

 As you might imagine, this isn’t an account for the business owner doing a huge volume of sales.
 However, if you’re a sole proprietor or partnership and just need a little bit of support from your business bank account, the Wells Fargo Simple Business Checking Account could certainly be a fit.